 1. Tolerating Separation Behind a Puppy Fence

-Start keeping your puppy in the pen for very short periods of time and take them back out not too long after they calm down.
-When the puppy is calm in the pen, but still awake, lift them to the same side as you and give attention by petting them.
-If they fall asleep in the pen, let them get some rest before rewarding them.
-However, be careful not to make getting out of the pen too rewarding itself, so the puppy won’t be always eagerly waiting to get out.
-Please note that, even at this point in the training, you should actually sit nearby the puppy and always within sight.
+Start keeping your puppy in the pen for very short periods of time and open the gate shortly after they calm down.
+The puppy can leave the space if they want, but can also stay in to rest.
+Be careful not to make getting out of the pen too rewarding itself, so the puppy won’t be always eagerly waiting to get out.
+Please note that, at this point in the training, you should actually sit nearby the puppy and always within sight.

 The purpose of this exercise is to keep your puppy calm during these minor experiences of separation.
-However, if you have misjudged the difficulty level and the puppy is not comfortable in the pen, wait for them to calm down before letting them out.
-Only let them out before they calm down if you believe that they're incapable of becoming calm on their own at their current state.
-Don’t let them panic in the pen; instead, release them from the pen and return to the exercise later at an easier stage.
+However, if you have misjudged the difficulty level, the puppy is not comfortable in the pen and calming down seems improbable, let them out.
+Never let them panic in the pen; instead, release them from the pen and return to the exercise later at an easier stage.
 Let the puppy recover before continuing with the training.

 2. Distance From Their Owner

 Once your puppy is used to puppy pen training, you can spend the next few days moving further away from their pen.
 Try doing a variety of exercises; sometimes staying closer and sometimes farther away.
-Remember that the length of these exercises doesn't need to be terribly long at this age.
-Even a quick three-minute exercise will make a difference.
+Remember that the length of these exercises is very short at this stage, only a few minutes.

 3. Longer Periods of Independence in the Puppy Pen

 You can encourage your puppy's independence by starting to do chores while they're resting, so long as those chores don't attract too much of their attention.
 When this feels like an everyday occurrence for your puppy, you can slowly begin extending their time in the pen.
 Vary between short and longer times in the pen so that your puppy doesn't start to anticipate your return based on a certain amount of time.